 - Meet Compliance Requirements

 1. Understand Shared Responsibility

 All leading cloud service providers — AWS, Azure and GCP — follow a shared responsibility model when it comes to cloud security.
 While some of the aspects such as underlying hardware security are managed by the service provider, customers are expected to enable security at the infrastructure and application layer.

-It is crucial to review the shared responsibility matrix for your cloud service provider and enable the relevant controls for your app using native or third-party security tools and services.
+It is crucial for your cloud service provider to review the shared responsibility matrix, presented below, and enable the relevant controls for your app using native or third-party security tools and services.

 As cloud networks are based on software defined networking (SDN), there is greater flexibility to implement multilayer security guard rails.
 You should start with a basic segmentation of workloads between different virtual networks and allow for only required communication between them.
 Additionally, restrict incoming traffic to your applications using network or application layer firewalls.

 Attacks such as SQL injection, data exposure and cross-site scripting are some of the major application security concerns that a web application firewall (WAF) based on OWASP threat detection rules can help detect and protect against.
 A multilayer DDoS defense strategy is unavoidable to protect workloads from organized DDoS attacks in the cloud.
 All cloud service providers offer DDoS protection tools that can be integrated with your application frontend to detect and protect against such attacks.

 An efficient firewall that can act as a gatekeeper against incoming threats and malicious attacks should be deployed at your network perimeter.
 These can be cloud-native firewall services or more advanced third-party tools that perform intrusion detection, packet inspection, traffic analysis and threat detection.
 You can also opt for a separate intrusion detection system (IDS) or intrusion prevention system (IPS) in the architecture to fortify the perimeter security of your cloud deployments.